Come and discover Verona, the city of lovers! Here are the best things to do and see in Verona ..

 Piazza delle Erbe

-The Arena di Verona
+The Verona Arena

-This gigantic piece of Roman architecture is located in the characteristic Piazza Bra and is unmissable, given its size and majesty.
-From June to September, the arena is home to the 'Arena Opera Festival , with famous works such as Orff's Carmina Burana and The Barber of Seville by Rossini, to name a few.
-During his heyday (about 130-1100 d.C.), the arena could seat 30.000 spectators and was one of the largest of its kind in the world.
-The games presented here were often so spectacular that Verona drew a large and impressive crowd of visitors from all over the Roman Empire.
+This gigantic piece of Roman architecture is located in the characteristic Piazza della Bra and is truly unmissable, given its grandeur and majesty.
+From June to September the arena hosts the Arena Opera Festival , featuring famous works such as Orff's Carmina Burana and Rossini's The Barber of Seville, to name but a few.
+During its heyday (c.
+AD 130-1100), the arena could seat 30,000 spectators and was one of the largest of its kind in the world.
+The games presented here were often so spectacular that Verona attracted large and impressive crowds of visitors from all over the Roman Empire.

-More ancient Arena di Verona, completed in 100 aC, the Roman theatre It is now a whole set of ruins, some of which have been partially reconstructed to be functional as a cultural center during the summer.
-The site includes a semicircular seating area that is easily accessible and close to the river, and then a larger area of Roman ruins that are located on the hill behind the theater itself.
-The top view is the famous Bridge of Peter and beautiful red tile roofs of the city.
-Definitely worth a visit, even if there is little or no information on the ruins; you just have to have a sense of imagination and history while vague to its borders!
+Older than the Verona Arena, completed in 100 BC, the Roman Theater is now a whole set of ruins, some of which have been partially rebuilt to be functional as a cultural center during the summer.
+The site comprises the semi circular seating area which is easily accessible and close to the river, and then a larger area of Roman ruins which are set into the hillside behind the theater itself.
+The view from above is of the famous Peter's Bridge and the beautiful red tiled roofs of the city.
+Definitely worth a visit, even if there is little or no information about the ruins; you just need to have a sense of imagination and history as you wander its borders!

 Castel San Pietro

 For an afternoon stroll, walk up the hill behind Ponte Pietro (take the stairs next to the Roman Theater), towards Castel San Pietro , a mysterious and seemingly abandoned fort, surrounded by beautiful tree-lined avenues that create a picture-perfect landscape.

 Shopping in the Historic Centre